NVIDIA/CUDALibrarySamples/cuFFTMp/extra_bootstraps/README.md

 # Building bootstraps for other versions of MPI

-cuFFTMp ships with an NVSHMEM bootstrap designed for OpenMPI 3 and 4.
+cuFFTMp uses NVSHMEM.
+In order to interoperate with MPI, a bootstrap plugin is required.
+NVSHMEM ships with a bootstrap compatible with HPC-X.
-However, you can easily build you own bootstrap, compatible with another version of OpenMPI or another MPI implementation.
+However, you can easily build you own bootstrap, compatible with another MPI implementation.
 To do so,
 ```
 MPICC=mpicc DEST=myMPI make mpi_bootstrap
 ```